 The main bedroom is super spacious and provides an east to west facing bed, made possible by the bedroom slide, providing a wonderful oasis for parents seeking privacy.
 There are two entry doors to the main living area and the bedroom.

 The bathroom is compact but doesn’t feel too cramped.
 In addition, it offers a standard Showermiser Water Saving System and Maxxait ventilation fan, which are usually only found in more expensive units.
+The unit also has a very convenient bike door, allowing you to easily store your bikes or larger equipment under the bunk, without having to drag it through the RV.

 |Unloaded Vehicle Weight (UVW)||7,605|